kmkamyk/GetCyberArkSSHKey/README.md

 This script automates the process of retrieving SSH private keys stored in the CyberArk Privileged Access Management (PAM) solution.
 It is designed to be run by a user on a domain-joined Windows machine, using their current Windows session for the initial authentication step.

+The script retrieves the key in its original format (typically PEM) and saves it to a local file.

 ## Features

 -   **Windows Integrated Authentication**: Leverages the current user's Windows credentials for the initial login to CyberArk (SSO).
 -   **MFA/2FA Support**: Prompts the user to enter a one-time password (OTP) to complete the multi-factor authentication process.
 -   **Account Discovery**: Searches for the target account within a specified safe using properties like username and address.
 -   **Secure Retrieval**: Downloads the SSH private key associated with the account.
--   **File Output**: Saves the retrieved key to a local `.pem` file.
+-   **File Output**: Saves the retrieved key to a local file.
--   **Secure File Permissions**: (Optional) Attempts to set file permissions on the created key file to restrict access to the current user only.
 -   **Automatic Session Logout**: Ensures the API session is properly terminated after the operation is complete or if an error occurs.

 ## Prerequisites